binaryphile/kaizen/README.md

     `status` can be `on` or `off`.

     Strict mode is the three shell options "errexit", "nounset" and "pipefail".
 Together they tell bash to be more aggressive about stopping upon unexpected error conditions.
 Read more about it from [Aaron Maxwell] and [David Pashley].

     Also read all the reasons why [you shouldn't use it].
 Then realize how stupid they are and use it anyway.
 But *don't expect any help with it*.
 It won't always work.
 Don't depend on it, just appreciate it when it stops your script from puking all over itself, without having had to write perfect error-handling code on *every line* (like any other sane language).

-stripa

-to\_lower

-to\_upper

   [sorta]: https://github.com/binaryphile/sorta
   [Aaron Maxwell]: http://redsymbol.net/articles/unofficial-bash-strict-mode/